Elizbeh/movie_finder_app/README.md

 -   ❌ **Remove from Watchlist** --- Delete movies directly from your watchlist.

--   🗂️ **Persistent Watchlist** --- Data is saved locally and survives browser refresh or tab closing.
+-   🗂️ **Persistent Watchlist** --- Data survives browser refresh or tab closing.

 -   📱 **Responsive Layout** --- 2-column grid layout on large screens and single column on mobile.